Leung Ting: Other controversy

-On 20 November 2009, Leung was acquitted of charges for allegedly assaulting his former girlfriend, Regina Lip Sik-ying, a claim which was later quashed.
-Lip testified that Leung hit her after a heated argument involving Leung's ex-wife.
-Leung testified that Lip fell when Leung pulled her down from a window where she threatened to commit suicide to damage Leung's reputation after Leung refused to provide USD$5000 for plane tickets for an abortion, claiming she was pregnant.
-On hearing the verdict Leung shouted 'Objection!', and even shouted bullshit at the judge during the court case.
-On 29 April 2010, the conviction was quashed by Court of First Instance Judge Darryl Gordon Saw.
-Judge Saw ruled that the medical reports did not support Lip's testimony but did support Leung's.
-Leung was cleared of all charges.
+On 20 November 2009, Leung was initially convicted of assaulting his former girlfriend, Regina Lip Sik-ying, though he was later cleared.
+Lip testified that Leung hit her during an argument involving his ex-wife; Leung testified that she fell after he pulled her down from a window ledge, where she had threatened suicide after he refused to give her USD$5,000 for a plane ticket related to an alleged pregnancy and abortion.
+Leung shouted 'Objection!’ and even shouted bullshit at the judge during the court case.
+On 29 April 2010, Court of First Instance Judge Darryl Gordon Saw quashed the conviction, ruling that the medical reports supported Leung's account rather than Lip's, and cleared him of all charges.